QwazyWabbitWOS/q2admin-tsmod/readme.md

   c:\quake2\mymod\gamex86.dll - The Q2admin dll
   c:\quake2\mymod\gamex86.real.dll - The mymod dll

-## Using the renaming method under Linux where quake2dirsupport is "No"

-  quake2/mymod/gamex86.so - The Q2admin dll
-  quake2/mymod/gamex86.real.so - The mymod dll
+The quake2 engines and q2admin behave differently under Linux than they do under Windows.
+The q2admin DLL must be in the same folder as the game mod dll and it always loads the game dll with the .real. insertion.

 ## Building on Windows with Visual Studio 2019 or VS2022